mjbots/moteus/docs/protocol/registers.md

 ### 0x025 - Maximum torque

+Mode: Read/write

 When in Position mode, the maximum torque to be applied.

-If unspecified, this defaults to the system-wide configured maximum torque.
+The maximally negative integer, or NaN for float, uses the system-wide configured maximum torque derived from `servo.max_current_A`.

+If unspecified, NaN is used.

 ### 0x026 - Commanded stop position

+Mode: Read/write

 When in Position mode, and a non-zero velocity is commanded, stop motion when reaching the given position.
 NaN / maximally negative